Digital Video Advertising

 The History of Advertising Inventory

-Advertising is the practice of calling attention to a product by using publicly visible inventory to promote that product consumers.
+Advertising is the practice of calling attention to a product by using publicly visible inventory to promote that product to consumers.
 At the most basic level, advertising has not changed in centuries — advertising has always been a way for vendors to find consumers to purchase products by increasing their visibility.

 Advertising today, however, looks very different than advertising did centuries ago.
 The reason that modern advertising looks so different is not that the end goal of advertising — to reach consumers by promoting a product — has changed, but that the means to that end — the inventory that is publicly visible to consumers — has changed drastically.

 Before the internet, advertisers used physical inventory sources to reach consumers.
 Early examples of physical inventory include signs, posters and public notices.
 As technology opened up new forms of inventory, advertisers developed new ways to promote products to public audiences.
 When printing presses made newspapers and periodicals visible to huge numbers of consumers, newspaper advertising developed to take advantage of this new inventory source.
-When mass transportation networks made billboards visible to huge numbers of consumers, billboard advertising, billboard advertising developed to take advantage of this new inventory source.
+When mass transportation networks made billboards visible to huge numbers of consumers, billboard advertising developed to take advantage of this new inventory source.
 When radio brought programming into millions of homes, radio advertising developed to take advantage of this new inventory source.

 The Challenge of Digital Inventory